Fox nets 26, Kings hold off short-handed Celtics 116-111

 Hield finished with 15 points and 11 rebounds, Harrison Barnes scored 24 points and Tyrese Haliburton added 21.

+The Kings offense was uneven much of the night.
+Sacramento was also outrebounded and outscored in the paint, yet came up with several big stops in the second half.
+The Kings also limited the Celtics to two buckets over the final 2:26 after Jayson Tatum’s tying 3-pointer.

+“Defensively, that has to be our hallmark,” Barnes said.
+“When we don’t, it gets ugly.
+Shout out to our bigs for protecting the paint.
+There were a lot of pick-and-rolls tonight and our guards were being active.”

-Jayson Tatum had 27 points, 10 assists and nine rebounds for the Celtics.
+Tatum had 27 points, 10 assists and nine rebounds for the Celtics.
 Jaylen Brown scored 21.
 Boston played without three of its top ballhandlers due to injuries.

+“We struggled to get stops late but the last two quarters, (the Kings) made a lot of tough plays, too,” Celtics coach Brad Stevens said.
+“Fox and Haliburton are a handful.”

 Fox scored 13 points in the fourth quarter, including a spectacular driving layup that put the Kings up 102-100.